rugbyprof/4443-Internet-Programming/Assignments/07-User-Admin/README.md

 ## User Admin
 #### Due: Oct 31<sup>st</sup> by classtime

 This little project is all about the notorious "admin" panel.
-All websites display some content.
-Giving a user the ability to edit said content is a huge jump in the complexity of your site.
-We are going to add a tiny bit of this ability by letting a user: 1) Add a user, 2) Delete a user, 3) Edit a user.
+Nearly all websites display content.
+However, giving a user the ability to edit that content creates a lot complexity in the implementation.
+Even though it makes things complex, we still need to implement it.
+We are going to add a tiny bit of administrative ability by letting an administrator: 1) Add a user, 2) Delete a user, 3) Edit a user.

 #### Add / Edit
 To `add` and `edit` a user you can use a modal form similar to the following: